Thomas L. Harris: Later political career

-Harris was elected as a Democrat to the Thirty-first Congress (March 4, 1849 – March 3, 1851).
-He was an unsuccessful candidate for reelection in 1850 to the Thirty-second Congress.
-He was not a candidate in 1852.
+Harris was elected as a Democrat to the Thirty-first Congress (March 4, 1849 – March 3, 1851), succeeding future president Abraham Lincoln, who did not run for re-election after his one term in the House.
+Harris was an unsuccessful candidate for reelection in 1850 to the Thirty-second Congress.

-Harris was elected to the Thirty-fourth Congress and Thirty-fifth Congresses and served from March 4, 1855, until his death.
+He was not a candidate in 1852, but was elected to the Thirty-fourth Congress and Thirty-fifth Congresses and served from March 4, 1855, until his death.
 He served as chairman of the Committee on Expenditures in the Department of the Navy (Thirty-fourth Congress), Committee on Elections (Thirty-fifth Congress) and was re-elected to the Thirty-sixth Congress.

+Legacy

 Harristown Township, Macon County, Illinois and the Village of Harristown [formerly Summit] were named in his honor.

 Death

 Harris died in Springfield, Illinois, November 24, 1858, and is interred in Rose Hill Cemetery, Petersburg, Illinois.
-He has a cenotaph at the Congressional Cemetery in Washington, DC.
+He has a cenotaph at the Congressional Cemetery in Washington, DC, but is not buried there.